Codulab/codeclass-challenges/text-analytics/readme.md

-In this challenge you create a form that will take a string input and you will have to analyze text and gather some analytics about the text and plot that in a graph.
+In this challenge you create a form that will take a text input and you will have to analyze the input and gather some analytics about the text and plot that in a graph.
 The analytics are:

 * Number of words
 * Number of letters